Samyama Yoga Center

 The studio benefits from the spaciousness of the suburbs–this standalone building with its name emblazoned on it in 5000 point font is impossible to miss.
 It even boasts its own parking lot.
 The studio is gorgeous, comfortable, and high-tech; the yoga room is highly insulated to outside sound so you won’t hear cars and can focus intently on your practice.
 Room temperature is effortlessly regulated through modern heating and cooling.
 There is a large locker room changing area and showers.
 Despite all of this, my sense is that some yogis may find this studio a bit stale because everything is too perfect and looks manicured or manufactured; it doesn’t have character like the yoga studios converted from old houses in San Francisco with their “old wooden house” smell, unique floor layout, and sometimes uneven or creaking wooden floor panels.

 I found the vinyasa practices here to be peaceful, uncrowded, and moderate in difficulty level.
 The power yoga and vinyasa classes are accessible to a wide range of skill levels and the teachers offer a lot of modifications.
-The one major difference I noticed was that with both teachers I practiced with (Joanie & Hana,) the teachers practiced along and demonstrated almost all of the poses.
-My very general observation was that the yogis who practice here are less experienced than those in the city studios I have visited and perhaps that is why the teachers felt that they needed to demonstrate more poses.
-In almost all of my yoga classes in San Francisco, the instructors expected you to have a general idea of all of the basic and intermediate-level yoga poses or they would verbally cue you and they would spend all of their time walking around and making adjustments.
+I have practiced with Joanie, Hana, Louis, and John at the studio.
+Joanie and Hana practiced along and demonstrated almost all of the poses.
+John Berg (he is also the studio’s owner,) welcomes everyone as family.
+He is very enthusiastic about every single pose and his style is to demonstrate some sequences and move around the room but he says in his own words that “it’s not my style to tug and pull you into shape” so he isn’t the type to offer hands on adjustments.
+Louis Jackson offers the most advanced physical practice here and his class is the only one that I feel I can grow physical practice with.
+My observation was that the yogis who practice here are less experienced than those in the city studios I have visited or at Vibe Yoga in Redwood City and perhaps that is why the teachers felt that they needed to demonstrate more poses.
+In almost all of my level 2+ yoga classes in San Francisco, the instructors expected you to have a general idea of all of the basic and intermediate-level yoga poses or they would verbally cue you and they would spend all of their time walking around and making adjustments.
 Many yoga teachers didn’t even have a mat towards the front of the room and they would only stop to demonstrate some more advanced poses.
-The teachers here still did provide some hands-on adjustments but I actually felt that it was a tad distracting to have a teacher up front that I would watch instead of focusing on my mat.

 1.)
 Spotless studio space and changing room

 2.)
-Spacious amount of practice space so you don’t bump into anyone; lots of props
+Spacious amount of practice space so you don’t bump into anyone; lots of high quality props